davegoblue/TestCodingShortcuts/README.md

 * OpenMeteoEDA_202306_v004 runs linear model using 3 cloud cover subtypes as predictors for cloud cover
 * OpenMeteoEDA_202306_v004 plots histograms of cloud cover errors by cloudiness of observation

+### Expansions week of 12-AUG-2024
+* OpenMeteoEDA_202306_v004 runs random forest model using 3 cloud cover subtypes as predictors for cloud cover